IsaiaBelladelli/TelepassDigitalTestIB/README.md

 I used URLSession for the API request.
 I could have used the pod Moya.

 ### ViewModel
 It contains the observable objects to be observed by views.
+The main objects are:
+- Pokedex: it contains the list of pokemon.
+- ObservablePokemon: it contains the pokemon struct and published localized string.

 ### View
 It contains the SwiftUI views.
 The main views are:
-- Pokedex View: it shows the list of pokemons in order of "id".
+- Pokemon List View: it shows the list of pokemons in order of "id".
 It uses infinite scrolling.
 - Pokemon Details View: it shows pokemon's stats and types.
+Because of many properties are set asynchronously, for view state I used "@ObservedObject pattern"

 ## Test
-I implemented unit tests to test both sync and asyn logic.
+I implemented unit tests for async logic.

 ## Possible improvements
-- Add search bar on top of pokemons list.
+- Add search feature for pokemons list.
-- Add the possibility to show the pokemons list ordered by name, id, etc.
+- Add the possibility to show the pokemons list ordered by name, id, type, etc.